ntustison/Histograms/Text/results.md

 \end{figure}

 One of the additional input requirements for linear binning over the other algorithms is the generation of a reference distribution.
+Therefore we additionally investigated the influence of reference data set on the outcome of linear binning classification, since this is an integral aspect unique to this method.
 In addition to the output measurement variation caused by choice of the reference image cohort, this played a role in determining whether or not to use N4 preprocessing.
 As mentioned, a significant portion of N4 processing involves the deconvolution of